DeepFake Detection in Dyadic Video Calls using Point of Gaze Tracking: Detector

 In Fig.{~\ref{fig:rocdetcurve}}, we can see the receiver operating curve (ROC) as well as the detection error tradeoff curve (DET) of the model trained and validated on both deepfake generation methods and then each individually.
 While it was expected that the model would more easily detect FaceShifter based on our analysis in Section 6 we did not believe the difference would be this extreme.
 We believe that this drastic difference occurred for two reasons.
 The first and most obvious reason is that FaceShifters' deepfakes just don't look as convincing as DeepFaceLive at our desired resolution.
 The second reason is the underlying methodology behind each system.
 FaceShifter generates the deepfake from just a single image, performing a face swap, which, based on our findings, tends to have trouble replicating gaze when the target is not looking at the camera directly, resulting in ``dead eyes'' \cite{6298419}.
 This is opposed to DeepFaceLive, which uses a custom model for each impostor, allowing it to more accurately replicate gaze under head pose variations.

 As can be seen in Fig.{~\ref{fig:kfold}}, our model is able to generalize well across all training validation splits, with the most accurate split having an accuracy of 88\% and the least accurate split having an accuracy of 72\%, an average validation accuracy of 82\% when trained on both deepfake methods, and an average accuracy of 99\% and 73\% when using just FaceShifter and DeepFaceLive, respectively.
+Finally in order to better understand the 4.2 cm of error in the PoG calculation we perturbed the PoG using gaussian noise at three different levels to replicates an additional 1 cm, 2 cm, and 5 cm of error in the PoG estimation.
+The results of this can be seen in in table ~\ref{tab:effectofnoise}.
+As can be seen these perturbations did not have a large effect e.g. at 5 cm of perturbation the area under curve dropped by less than 5\%.
+Given how small these reduction are we believe that the 4.2 cm of error in the PoG tracker does not excessively reduce our models accuracy.